jsonx-org/java/schema/README.md

 ### 4 Sample Schemas

-This section provides a few sample schemas in both `jsdx` and `jsd` forms.
+This section provides sample schemas in both `jsdx` and `jsd` forms.

 #### 4.1 `structure.jsdx`